khoivan88/open_enventory-modified_for_US/README.md

    - Open Enventory is a registered trademark of Felix Rudolphi and Lukas Gooßen.
    - Programming: Felix Rudolphi and Thorsten Bonck.

-This repository is made by Khoi Van for easy creation of forked modification.
+This repository is made by Dr. Khoi Van for easy creation of forked modification.
 I don't own any of the code except for the modified one.